alwaysintreble/Archipelago.BatBoy/README.md

 If you have not received this ability yet it will be impossible to clear but you can exit by just selecting quit from the pause menu.
 * If you select quit multiple times from the pause menu while in a level the game will crash.
 This is a vanilla bug so I won't be fixing this.
+* I have not managed to find the location of the Windy Forest Green Seed and as such it is not a valid randomized location.
+Will add it once somebody tells me where it is or I'm able to find it.
+Possible it doesn't exist in the demo but seems unlikely.

 # How do I generate my randomized game?
 In order to generate a randomized game for Bat Boy you must download the most recent [`.apworld` release here](/releases), and place it in an Archipelago 0.3.5 or newer